capsulescodes/laravel-population/README.md

 <br>

-<span style="border-radius: 4px; color: #cc8800; background-color: #ffe97f; padding: 10px">This package serves as a proof of concept and is currently under active development.
-We recommend exercising caution when using it.</span>
+<font color="orange">:warning: This package serves as a proof of concept and is currently under active development.
+We recommend exercising caution when using it.</font>

 <br>